plxity/react-router-project/README.md

 ## To check this project follow the steps:-
   1)Clone this repository.

-  2)Go to the directry where you clonned it with help of terminal/CMD.
+  2)Go to the directory where you clonned it with help of terminal/CMD.

   3)Install node package by running command npm install.